Wynntils/Wynntils/README.md

 We welcome all forms of assistance. =)

+<br>We require you to name your pull request according to the <a href="https://www.conventionalcommits.org/en/v1.0.0/#summary">Conventional Commits</a> specification.
+Otherwise, your pull request won't be visible in release logs, and will fail to auto-build. </strong>

 Workspace Setup
 ========
 To set up the workspace, just import the project as a gradle project into your IDE